arunsrin/arunsrin.mkdocs/home/games/action-adventure/index.md

 ### Watch Dogs: Legion (2025)
 Enjoyable, but probably the weakest of the trilogy.
 The idea of recruiting anyone is fun at first but didn't make a huge difference over time.

+### Thief (2020)
+An enjoyable game.
+I loved their stealth implementation (over other games like Deus Ex: Mankind Divided).
+There were some truly thrilling moments during the game.

 ### Batman: Arkham Knight (2019)
 Disappointing.
 Too much driving.